Demystifying AI for the rest of us

 Output: [substitution suggestions]

-The entire conversation history from this session is re-sent every single time.
-The model re-reads everything from scratch and generates a response.
+The entire conversation history from this session is re-sent every single time, and the model re-reads everything from scratch and generates a response.

-This works because after training, the model's parameters - those billions of numbers - become completely frozen.
+This works because after training, the model's parameters (those billions of numbers) become completely frozen.
 Training is expensive, so once it's done, the model gets locked in place.
-This also ensures consistency - you don't want random conversations changing how the model behaves.
-The model can't learn from your chats or update its weights.
-Every user talks to the exact same snapshot.
+This also ensures consistency, since you don't want random conversations changing how the model behaves.
+Consequently, the model can't learn from your chats or update its weights, and every user talks to the exact same snapshot.

 Think of it like a factory that mass-produces identical robots.
-To start a conversation, you pull one off the assembly line - it responds, then shuts down.
+To start a conversation, you pull one off the assembly line, it responds, and then shuts down.
 For your next message, you grab another identical robot and hand it a transcript of everything said so far.
 It reads the whole thing, responds, and shuts down.
-None of them remember anything - they just read whatever notes you hand them.
-What makes each conversation different isn't the robot - it's the transcript.
+None of the robots remember anything; they just read whatever notes you hand them.
+What makes each conversation different isn't the robot; it's the transcript.

-Modern LLM products work around this by offering "memory" features - summarizing past conversations and slipping that summary into the beginning of new chats.
-Like stapling a "previously on..." summary to the front of your transcript every time.
-It's not true memory, but it creates the illusion of continuity.
+Modern LLM products work around this by offering "memory" features, which summarise past conversations and slip that summary into the beginning of new chats.
+It's like stapling a "previously on..." summary to the front of your transcript every time.
+While this isn't true memory, it does create the illusion of continuity.

 Why context has limits

-Context windows exist because longer conversations require exponentially more computation costs.
-Every token you add increases the work the model has to do.
-This is why there's a maximum cap on context length, which varies depending on the model.
-For example, Sonnet 4.5 and Opus 4.5 from Anthropic have a context window of 200K tokens, OpenAI's GPT-5.2 with 400k tokens, and Google's Gemini 3 at 1M tokens.
+Context windows exist because longer conversations require exponentially more computation costs, and every token you add increases the work the model has to do.
+Consequently, there's a maximum cap on context length, which varies depending on the model.
+For example, Sonnet 4.5 and Opus 4.5 from Anthropic have a context window of 200K tokens, OpenAI's GPT-5.2 has 400K tokens, and Google's Gemini 3 has 1M tokens.

-However, even with conversations fitting inside the token limit, quality degrades as conversations grow.
-This is sometimes called context rot: the model's attention gets diluted, and details get lost - especially information buried in the middle.
+However, even with conversations fitting inside the token limit, quality degrades as the conversation grows.
+This is sometimes called context rot, where the model's attention gets diluted and details get lost, especially information buried in the middle.
 Models typically attend more strongly to the beginning and end of the context.

-This means token efficiency isn't just about fitting within the limit; it's about keeping the signal-to-noise ratio high.
-Leaner context means better attention on what matters.
+Consequently, token efficiency isn't just about fitting within the limit; it's also about keeping the signal-to-noise ratio high.
+A leaner context means better attention on what matters.

-And once a conversation goes down the wrong track, it's very difficult to undo.
-That wrong direction is now part of the transcript the model re-reads every time.
-You can try to correct course, but earlier missteps will still influence the output.
+In addition, once a conversation goes down the wrong track, it's very difficult to undo.
+That wrong direction is now part of the transcript that the model re-reads every time, and although you can try to correct course, earlier missteps will still influence the output.
 Sometimes the best move is to start fresh rather than fight a polluted conversation.

 For important tasks, this means: keep things focused, put critical information at the start or end, and don't be afraid to start fresh when a conversation gets unwieldy.